BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 ---

-# Part 4

-## Remove ssh host_keys
+# !
+Remove ssh host_keys !

-This is required because each new vm creates new ssh key when it first starts.
-This is going to be a template so they need to be removed so vm created from this template wont already have ssh keys.
-They would be ssh key that are already in use which would create further issues.
+This is required because each new vm creates new ssh host_key when they first start.
+This VM is being prepared for template transformation so existing ssh host_keys must be removed otherwise subsequent VMs will share duplicate ssh host_key.

 | Navigate to ssh folder | cd /etc/ssh |
 | --- | --- |